GhadahMajid/Project3/README.md

 - Asma Almalki

 # Dataset Overview and Source:
- The dataset contains an airline passenger satisfaction survey, and it shows What factors are highly correlated to a satisfied (or dissatisfied) passenger
+ The dataset contains an airline passenger satisfaction survey, and it shows What factors are highly correlated to a satisfied (or dissatisfied) passenger.
 ## Source : https://www.kaggle.com/datasets/johndddddd/customer-satisfaction